mohamad-hasan-sohan-ajini/kws-decoder/README.md

 This repository provides a high-performance implementation of a Keyword Spotting (KWS) decoder in C++, designed to accelerate decoding in Python via pybind11.

 KWS is essentially a streamlined beam search algorithm that looks for specified keywords directly in the output of an acoustic model (AM).
-For example, consider the output from an acoustic model for a WAV file where the speaker says:
+For example, consider the output from an acoustic model for the WAV file "tests/data/George_crop2.wav", where the speaker says:
 "AT ANY SECOND AND JUST GO AND THEN WATCH EVERYBODY'S MOUTH DROP I WILL NOT BE OVER"

 ![Sample acoustic model output](tests/data/output.png)